iiasa/Condor_run_R/configuring.md

 Retain the `.bat`, `.err`, `.job`, `.out`, and `.log` files involved in the seeding in the [log directory of the run](#condor_dir) when set to `TRUE`.
 This can be useful for troubleshooting the seeding procedure.

+### SEED_JOB_TIMEOUT

+Default value: 180

+Timeout for seed jobs in seconds.
+When an execution point does not take receipt of a bundle sent over by a seed jobs within this timeout period, the seed job will be canceled for that execution point, and jobs will not be submitted there.
+Jobs will still be able to run on execution points that did take receipt of the bundle.

 ### SEED_JOB_OVERRIDES

 Default value: `list()`